Buying real estate in Australia?

 What's the 3 to 5 year outlook for housing in Australia in 2026?

-As of early 2026, the estimated 3 to 5 year outlook for housing prices and demand in Australia is broadly supportive, with most analysts expecting cumulative price growth of 20% to 30% nationally over this period, driven by persistent undersupply, strong population growth, and infrastructure investment.
+As of early 2026, the 3 to 5 year outlook for housing prices in Australia is broadly supportive of continued growth, with most analysts expecting cumulative gains of 15% to 30% nationally by 2030, driven by the structural mismatch between housing supply (which remains well below target) and demand from population growth and household formation.

-The major development projects and urban plans expected to shape Australia over the next 3 to 5 years include Sydney Metro West (opening 2032), the Western Sydney Aerotropolis creating a new economic hub, Melbourne's Suburban Rail Loop reshaping middle-ring suburbs, Brisbane's 2032 Olympic Games infrastructure, and Perth's Metronet expansion connecting outer suburbs to the CBD.
+The major development projects and urban plans expected to shape the Australian property market over the next 3 to 5 years include the Sydney Metro West rail line, the opening and expansion of Western Sydney International Airport and its Aerotropolis precinct, Melbourne's Suburban Rail Loop (first stage), Brisbane's 2032 Olympics-related infrastructure, and Perth's ongoing METRONET rail expansion.

-The single biggest uncertainty that could alter the 3 to 5 year outlook for Australia is the path of interest rates and borrowing capacity: if the RBA is forced to raise rates due to persistent inflation or if APRA tightens lending buffers further, buyer power would shrink significantly and price growth could stall or reverse.
+The single biggest uncertainty that could alter the 3 to 5 year outlook for Australia is the direction of interest rates, because if the Reserve Bank is forced to keep rates elevated or even raise them further due to persistent inflation, borrowing capacity would shrink and a meaningful price correction in the range of 5% to 15% becomes a realistic scenario.

 Are demographics or other trends pushing prices up in Australia in 2026?